-The Grants and Contract Department in your tribe may be a stand-alone department or combined with other departments such as with the finance department.
-It is important to determine and learn the structure and processes of your tribal Grants and Contracts Department as they are generally responsible for managing and tracking all grants or contracts through the entire application, award, implementation, and reporting process.
-As the AIVRS director, the Grant and Contracts department can provide you with technical assistance to ensure proper grant management and compliance with mandated standards and regulations.
-Establishment of a good relationship with the Grants and Contract personnel is especially crucial if the AIVRS grant existed prior to your appointment as the project director.
+The Grants and Contract Department in your tribe may be either a stand-alone department or combined with other departments, such as with the finance department.
+It is important to understand the structure and processes of your tribal Grants and Contracts Department, as they are generally responsible for managing and tracking all grants or contracts through the entire application, award, implementation, and reporting process.
+As the AIVRS Program Director, the Grant and Contracts Department can provide you with technical assistance to ensure proper grant management and compliance with mandated standards and regulations.
+Establishment of a good relationship with the Grants and Contract personnel is especially crucial if the AIVRS grant existed prior to your appointment as the AIVRS Program Director.
 The following are tips for you to work with your Grants and Contracts Department:

 The Tribe’s Accounting Department

-The tribal accounting department has key roles and responsibilities to ensure tribal programs have sound financial planning, reporting and controls, and auditing.
-Fulfilling fiduciary responsibilities as a grantee of Federal government funding is an important function of the tribe and involves the AIVRS project director.
+The tribal Accounting Department has key roles and responsibilities to ensure tribal programs have sound financial planning, reporting and controls, and auditing.
+Fulfilling fiduciary responsibilities as a grantee of federal government funding is an important function of the tribe and involves the AIVRS Program Director.
 Most tribes have a designated department that oversees all financial activities and use established financial accounting methods, including use of financial policy and procedure manuals.
-This department might be referred to as accounting, finance, fiscal management or other names.
-It may be comprised of several smaller departments with specific duties such as accounts receivable, accounts payable, and payroll.
+This department might be referred to as accounting, finance, fiscal management, or other names.
+It may be comprised of several smaller departments, with specific duties such as accounts receivable, accounts payable, and payroll.

-Early on in your employment you will need to determine the financial accounting structure for your tribe, where the offices are located, and meet with the accounting department personnel.
-More specifically, staff in the accounting department who are assigned to the AIVRS project.
+Early on in your employment you will need to determine the financial accounting structure for your tribe, where the offices are located, and meet with the accounting department personnel who are assigned to the AIVRS program.

-The Tribe’s accounting department may manage several programs that are funded from a variety of sources, which may include Federal and State government agencies, private and public foundations, and other tribal nations.
-The AIVRS project is a federally funded grant, and the tribe as the grantee, must agree to and comply with the applicable laws and regulations for the five-year duration of the project.
-For this reason, it is important that there is transparency and clear understanding between the AIVRS Director, and the Tribe’s accounting department about proper fiscal management and reporting project expenditures.
-The following are suggestions for working with your Tribe’s Accounting Department:
+The tribe’s Accounting Department may manage several programs that are funded from a variety of sources, which may include federal and state government agencies, private and public foundations, and other tribal nations.
+The AIVRS program is a federally funded grant and the tribe, as the grantee, must agree to and comply with the applicable laws and regulations for the five-year duration of the program.
+For this reason, it is important that there is transparency and clear understanding between the AIVRS Program Director and the tribe’s Accounting Department about proper fiscal management and reporting program expenditures.
+The following are suggestions for working with your tribe’s Accounting Department:

-- Determine the accounting department’s procedures and requirements to fulfill requests for procurement of project and consumer goods and services
+- Learn the Accounting Department’s procedures and requirements to fulfill requests for procurement of program and consumer goods and services.

-- Have a clear understanding with your account manager about allowable costs for all project expenditures
+- Have a clear understanding with your account manager about allowable costs for all program expenditures.

-- Develop a procurement process with your assigned account manager to purchase project and consumer goods and services in a timely manner
+- Develop a procurement process with your assigned account manager to purchase program and consumer goods and services in a timely manner.